Heroin is a drug made from the opium poppy. It is addictive, and addicts can find it very hard to kick the habit.

 Kicking a heroin habit can be tough.
-Withdrawal symptoms start between 6 and 24 hours after the last dose and are worst after 2-4 days.
+Withdrawal symptoms start between 6 and 24 hours after the last dose and are worst after 2 to 4 days.
 They usually last for about a week and include cravings, depression, diarrhoea, increased heart rate, vomiting and loss of appetite.

-Some mental health symptoms can last for years after the last dose, such as depression, anxiety, insomnia and continued cravings.
+Some mental health symptoms, such as depression, anxiety, insomnia and continued cravings, can last for years after the last dose.

-There are many different ways to treat a heroin addiction.
+There are many different ways to treat heroin addiction.
 Counselling and support groups are common approaches.
 Some people recommend methadone, which is a prescription drug used as a replacement for heroin.
-Find out about methadone on the Druginfo website.
+Find out about methadone on the Alcohol and Drug Foundation website.